Combinatorics of $m=1$ Grasstopes: Extremal Counts and Oriented Matroid Grasstopes

 The database \cite{database} contains a catalog of isomorphism classes of oriented matroids \cite[Section 6]{finschiPhD}.
-Each matroid is indexed by a vector of signs of its bases and each hyperplane arrangement corresponds to a realizable matroid, as explained in the previous section.
-An arrangement is simple if the vector of signs of bases of its matroid does not contain zeros, that is, the matroid is uniform.
+Each matroid is indexed by a vector of signs of its bases.
+Recall from the previous section that any central arrangement produces an oriented matroid.
+Each projective arrangement $\mathcal{P} \subset \bP^{k}$ produces an oriented matroid: we take the cone over $\mathcal{P}$ to get a central arrangement in $\mathbb{A}^{k+1}$.
+Observe that an arrangement is simple if and only if the vector of signs of bases of its matroid does not contain zeros, that is, the underlying (non-oriented) matroid is uniform.

 We iterate over all uniform oriented matroid isomorphism classes in this catalog for small values of $k$ and $n$.
 Note that, for all the values of $k$ and $n$ which we consider, all uniform matroids are realizable \cite{fukuda}, that is, arise from hyperplane arrangements.
 Within each isomorphism class, we iterate over all possible reorderings of the ground set and reorientations.
 If the matroid is realizable, at the level of the matrix $Z$ defining the arrangement as described in Section \ref{sec:prelim}, reorderings correspond to permuting the rows and reorientations to negating certain rows.
 For each isomorphism class, ordering of the hyperplanes, and a choice of orientation, we compute the number of regions in the corresponding Grasstope (that is, the number of maximal covectors with sign variation greater or equal than $k$; see Remark \ref{rem:dict}).
 It turns out that for many values of $k$ and $n$ the minimal and maximal number of regions in the Grasstope when iterating over reorderings and reorientations does not depend on the oriented matroid isomorophism class.
 The minimal and maximal number of regions in the Grasstope for these values of $k$ and $n$ are presented in Table \ref{table:regiondata}.
 The \texttt{Python} code used to extract this data is available at \url{https://mathrepo.mis.mpg.de/Grasstopes}.
 We therefore have a computational proof of the following statement.